Bundesliga: RB Leipzig comeback keeps pressure on Bayern Munich and Marco Rose | DW | 27.02.2021

 Sommer was the busiest man on the pitch in the closing stages, as Leipzig stormed forward in search of the winner.
 Just as it looked like the Swiss stopper would keep the Red Bulls at bay, Sorloth rose highest to nod home a left wing cross, despite Gladbach appeals for a push.
 Finally his luck had turned, and he had a second Bundesliga goal in his 21st appearance.

+"With such a performance today, the self-confidence is naturally great, of course," said Poulsen on Sky after the match.
+"Gladbach is a top team and we deserved to beat them.
+We were clearly the better team."

-"We were sitting very deep, and it was only a matter of time before [Leipzig] scored," Hofmann admitted to broadcaster Sky after the match.
+Gladbach's players found it difficult to disagree with that: "We were sitting very deep, and it was only a matter of time before [Leipzig] scored," Hofmann admitted after the match.

 The second half collapse means Rose's side have lost all three of their games since he announced his intention to move to Dortmund, who travel to Borussia Park to face Rose's current side in the quarterfinal on Tuesday.